mohammadasim/terraform-eks/README.md

 * IRSA enabled
 * Both private and public ALB accepting traffic only over HTTPS
 * All ebs volumes are encrypted with KMS key
+* Uses github action
+* Authenticates with AWS using secure OIDC provider

 ![Architecture Diagram](PXL_20230120_055407868.jpg)